 Kagianas with pasto is very easy.
 You cut the meat into small pieces.
-In a fying pan heat a couple of tablespoons olive oil, from the one the pasto is preserved in.
+In a frying pan heat a couple of tablespoons olive oil, from the one the pasto is preserved in.
 Saute the meat for a couple of minutes.
-Beat a few eggs (depending on the quantity) add some salt and freshly ground pepper.
+Add a few eggs (depending on the quantity) add some salt and freshly ground pepper.
 Add it to the meat and using a spatula mix until the eggs are cooked.

 Together with a salad with you a quick, easy and delicious meal!!

 Greek Omelette with pasto, mushrooms and oregano – Recipe by Ivy